Teeth Whitening in Abington & Jenkintown, PA

 Teeth Whitening FAQs

-How long will my teeth stay white after teeth whiteninf? »
+How long will my teeth stay white after Treatmetn? »

 If you drink red wine or coffee, your teeth will stain once again.
 How long your teeth stay white is completely variable by the patient.
 Of course, if you feel as if your teeth are losing their whiteness, you can come see us again at McDowell Dental Group and we can perform our in-office teeth whitening or we can give you a new batch of gel for your at-home trays.